 Ankle injuries are very common injuries and not all ankle injuries require x-ray evaluation.
 Ottawa ankle rules for ankle injury radiography is an attempt to answer when the x-rays should be done in cases of ankle injuries.

 Because the rule is sensitive and not specific, it provides a clear guide of which patients not to x-ray if all criteria are met.
-However if a patient fails the criteria, need for x-ray can be left to clinical judgement
+However, if a patient fails the criteria, the need for x-ray can be left to clinical judgment

 What are Ottawa ankle rules for ankle injury radiography?

 An ankle x-ray series is only required if there is any pain in the malleolar zone and any of these findings:

 - Bone tenderness at the posterior edge or tip of the lateral malleolus

 - Bone tenderness at the posterior edge or tip of the medial malleolus

 - Inability to take 4 complete steps both immediately after the injury and in the emergency department